bharath12b5/mvn-linux/Building-PostgreSQL-9.6.md

 # Building PostgreSQL

-Below versions of PostgreSQL are available in respective distributions at the time of this recipe creation.
+Below versions of PostgreSQL are available in respective distributions at the time of this recipe creation:

-• RHEL 7.1 has  9.2.15
+* RHEL 7.1 & 7.2 have 9.2.15
+* RHEL 7.3 has 9.2.18
-• RHEL 6.6 has  8.4.20
+* RHEL 6.8 has  8.4.20
-• SLES 11 has  8.3.23-0.4.1
+* SLES 11-SP4 has 8.3.23-0.4.1
+* SLES 12 & SLES 12-SP1 have 9.4.6-7.2
-• Ubuntu 16.04 has  9.5+173
+* Ubuntu 16.04 has  9.5+173
+* Ubuntu 16.10 has  9.5.5

-[PostgreSQL version 9.5.4](http://www.postgresql.org/) has been successfully built and tested for Linux on z Systems.
-The following instructions can be used for SLES 11/12 and RHEL 6.6/7.1 .
+[PostgreSQL version 9.6.0](http://www.postgresql.org/) has been successfully built and tested for Linux on z Systems.
+The following instructions can be used for SLES 11-SP4/12/12-SP1 and RHEL 6.8/7.1/7.2/7.3 and Ubuntu 16.04/16.10.

 _**General Notes:**_
-_i) When following the steps below please use a standard permission user unless otherwise specified._
+- _When following the steps below please use a standard permission user unless otherwise specified._

-_ii) A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it._
+- _A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it._

 1. Install the build dependencies:

-      (SLES 11/12)
+      (SLES 11-SP4/12/12-SP1)
      ```
     sudo zypper in -y git gcc  gcc-c++ make readline-devel  zlib-devel bison flex
     ```

-       (RHEL 6.6/7.1)
+       (RHEL 6.8/7.1/7.2/7.3)
       ```
     sudo yum install -y git wget build-essential gcc gcc-c++ make readline-devel zlib-devel bison flex
+      ```

+	  (Ubuntu 16.04/16.10)
+      ```
+    sudo apt-get update
+    sudo apt-get install -y  bison flex wget build-essential git gcc make zlib1g-dev libreadline6 libreadline6-dev
       ```

 2. Create postgres user, group and home directory:

      ```